 I then started to wonder what sort of student would do something like this.
 There is a Baptist Student Center less than a couple blocks from this point on campus.
 Wait, what?
 Yes, there is a Baptist Student Center right there on campus.
 I pass it every day, and it seems to be a popular gathering place for students.
 And it is not the only Christian student organization on campus.
 I'm still looking for the Atheist Student Center, but I haven't found it yet.

 What was going through the mind of the person who scrawled this bit Christianspeak into the cement?
 Did they think it would convert people for years to come?
 Perhaps it was just intended to remind the vandal what he or she was supposed to believe.
 Or could it have been a message to the evil nonbelievers who would tread this path in future years?

-I don't have any idea, of course.
+I don't have any idea who wrote it or why.
 Whoever did it is probably long gone.
-And yet, I enjoy thinking about it for some reason.
+And yet, I enjoyed thinking about it for some reason as I continued on with my walk.
 Now why is there not an Atheist Student Center anywhere to be found on this campus?

 An earlier version of this post was written in 2008.
 It was revised in 2018 to improve clarity and fix some typos.